chukiagosoftware/software-engineer-blog/content/python_logs.md

 ### Using Pandas  :panda_face:

 Yeah but, that's old school, right?
 Everyone wants to use Pandas nowadays, and we are onboard.
 Pandas is amazing, powerful and fast.
-However it doesn't magically read all your data in the fields you want, still gotta do the data preparation.
+However, it doesn't magically read all your data in the fields you want, still gotta do the data preparation.

 At a large scale, we can call this "Extract, Transform and Load" and send it through some